opencv-java/opencv-java-tutorials/docs/source/01-installing-opencv-for-java.rst

 From the menu navigate under ``Java > Build Path > User Libraries`` and choose ``New...``.
 Enter a name for the library (e.g., opencv) and select the newly created user library.
-Choose ``Add External JARs...``, browse to select ``opencv-300.jar`` from your computer.
+Choose ``Add External JARs...``, browse to select ``opencv-3xx.jar`` from your computer.
 After adding the jar, extend it, select ``Native library location`` and press ``Edit...``.

 .. image:: _static/01 - 03.png

 Select ``External Folder...`` and browse to select the folder containing the OpenCV libraries (e.g., ``C:\opencv\build\java\x64`` under Windows).

-In case of OSX, create a soft link with .dylib extension for the .so file.
+In case of MacOS, if you installed OpenCV *without* Homebrew, you need to create a soft link with .dylib extension for the .so file.
+E.g., from the terminal, type:
 ``ln -s libopencv_java300.so libopencv_java300.dylib``

-And if you are using IntelliJ, you can specify the location of the library with th VM argument ``-Djava.library.path=/opencv/build/lib``.
+Finally, if you are using IntelliJ, you can specify the location of the library with the VM argument ``-Djava.library.path=/opencv/build/lib``.